requilence/logspout-regexp/README.md

 )
 ```

 in modules.go.
-Or just clone this repo and use [logspout-module](https://github.com/requilence/logspout-regexp/tree/master/logspout-module) dir in this repo.
+Or just clone this repo and use [logspout-module](https://github.com/requilence/logspout-regexp/tree/master/logspout-module) dir from this repo.

+Then you can run `docker build -t logspout-regexp .` inside this dir.

 ## How to use
 Use by setting a docker environment variable: `ROUTE_URIS=regexp://bot?file=regexps.txt&hide_matched_string=1"`

 The default transport is `stderr`, but this adapter mainly created to work with Telegram.
 You should put the right bot's token(you've got from [@BotFather](https://t.me/BotFather) and chat's id.

 Here is an example:
 `ROUTE_URIS=regexp+tg://bot?file=regexps.txt&throttle_seconds=600&hide_matched_string=1&chat=123&token=112233444:AAEfzA2_Q-FnUfasuib2_DAfdsn23jnK5s6QcQ"`

-Full command to run docker container with `logspout-regexp`.
-Please note, that first you must build it locally: `docker build -t logspout-regexp .`
+Full command to run docker container with `logspout-regexp`:
 ```bash
 docker run --name="logspout" \
     --volume=/var/run/docker.sock:/var/run/docker.sock \